-This article will help you figure out what steps to take if your claim for workers' comp is denied, although specifics will vary by state.
+This article will help you determine what steps to take if your claim for workers' comp is denied.
+Keep in mind that specifics will vary by state.
 See FindLaw's Workers' Compensation Basics section to learn more.

 If your claim for workers' comp was denied, the first thing you need to do is determine the reason why.
 This should be explained in the denial letter.
-You could be denied for simply not meeting the eligibility requirements, such as getting injured while engaging in "horseplay" or while away from work.
-But if you believe the denial was reached in error, you may appeal.
-Common reasons for a denial of workers' comp benefits include (but are not limited to) the following:
+You could be denied for not meeting the eligibility requirements.
+Still, you may appeal if you believe the denial was reached in error.

-- Employer disputes claim: Your employer may claim the accident happened outside of work, was the result of horseplay, or some other disqualifying reason
+- Employer disputes claim: Your employer may claim the accident was non-work-related.
+They might argue that the claim happened outside of work due to horseplay or some other disqualifying reason.

-- Injury is not compensable: Claims for stress-related injuries, for example, are very difficult to prove in many states (in contrast, California specifically covers stress-related injuries)
+- Injury is not compensable: Claims for stress-related injuries, for example, are difficult to prove in many states.
+By contrast, California workers' comp laws specifically cover stress-related injuries.

 Appealing a Workers' Comp Denial

-Now that you know why your claim was denied, you may want to appeal the decision.
-The denial letter should provide a deadline for filing your appeal, which is determined by state law.
-In Maryland, for example, you must file your appeal within 30 days of receiving the letter of denial.
-Before you launch an appeal, though, you may want to meet with your employer (or its insurance carrier) to determine whether the dispute is easily resolved.
+The denial letter should provide a deadline for filing your appeal.
+The deadline is determined by state law.
+In Maryland, for example, you must file your appeal within 30 days of receiving the denial letter.
+Before you launch an appeal, you should meet with your employer to determine whether the dispute can be resolved.
 It could be a clerical error or a simple misunderstanding.

 Get Professional Legal Help With Your Workers' Comp Appeal

 Was your workers' compensation claim denied?
-You may feel deflated by the denial letter, but don't despair.
-Your denial may be successfully appealed in many cases, but you'll probably want to work with an experienced legal professional.
-Accepting a denial of benefits can be financially devastating, so you may want to meet with a workers' comp lawyer.
+You may feel defeated by the denial letter but do not despair.
+In many cases your denial may be successfully appealed, but you may want to work with an experienced legal professional to make sure everything is handled correctly.
+Accepting a denial of benefits can be financially devastating, so you need to have a strong ally in your corner.